PDBe-KB/pisa/README.md

 * n_diss          :  number of dissociating parts
 * Formula         :  assembly formula
 * composition     :  assembly composition

+If the calculation of the probable assemblies is performed, this additional information is shown:

+* Assessment : contains yes for stable assemblies and no for those which are likely to dissociate in solution.
+This classification is based on the value of free energy of dissociation.
+* Score : Assembly score based on assembly size (number of asymmetric units).
+It indicates if the assembly appears to be stable in solution
+* Symmetry operations
+* Symmetry ID
+* Unit cell parameters [cell unit rxx,rxy,rxz,ryx,ryy,ryz,ty,rzx,rzy,rzz,tz]

 ## Run in Docker